American Queen Steamboat Company

 Before relaunching in April 2012, American Queen received a $6 million spruce-up to make the Victorian decor -- chandeliers, upholstery, polished wood throughout -- pop.
 Cabins got new bedding and flat-screen TVs, and a top-deck dining venue was added.
 In early 2013, the company made additional refurbishments to public areas, such as the J.M.
 White Dining Room and the Front Porch buffet venue.

 The line expects slightly younger crowds during holiday and summer itineraries.
+Passengers are loyal to the line, so crossover between the two ships is common.

 You are checking prices for: